These easy tailgating recipes make the perfect tailgate or home gate fare!

 Hey everybody, happy hump day to you!
 You know what hump day means (other than the halfway point in the work week)?
 At this time of year it means 3 days ’til college football Saturdays!
 If you’ve been to the blog before you may have noticed that I live in Columbus, Ohio (The Buckeye State), and like many other thousands of Ohioans, we celebrate football Saturdays like holidays!
 Whether we’re tailgating or home-gating (v. the act of watching football and eating tasty tailgating recipes while in the comfort of one’s home), like any holiday, the food offerings are key, and easy tailgating recipes are even more key.

 Chicken Taco Bites and Easiest Ever Football Bean Dip are 2 staple tailgating recipes not only because are they delicious crowd-pleasers, but because they can be made ahead and are super quick and easy to make.
+Make sure to scroll through the whole post for lots of (easy!) tailgate-ready recipe ideas.

 Chicken Taco Bites